Haveaniceday09/Observer/README.md

 # Observer
-Discord bot for me and friends
+Discord bot for me and my friends